Innovation to Insolvency: 1986-1992

 After 1985, Loadmaster's entry-level models, now designated LM-200B and LM-300B were redesigned.
 Lighter bodies, and a more angular tailgate shape with exposed lift cylinders set them apart from their predecessors, following the lead of the previously revamped LM-100 series.
 Open-front bodies were used or the first time on these models, and the packer main operating valve was relocated to the outside of the tailgate, simplifying the linkage.
 The 84" wide LM-200B could be ordered with a 13 or 15 cubic yard body.
 The bigger LM-300B was offered with a 16, 18, or 20 cubic yard box.

-The base model LM-100 series, Loadmaster's original model, was continued with a revamped storage body featuring vertical braces and an open front for easier service.
+The base model LM-100 series, Loadmaster's original model, was continued and also got a re-vamped body featuring vertical braces and an open front for easier service.
 These were probably kept around as low-cost specials to win contract bids.
 They were fabricated from 50,000 P.S.I. steel and mid-range compaction from the twin 4.25" slide cylinders.
 Body sizes were expanded, with the return of an 18-yard model joining the 20 and 25-yard versions, plus an all-new LM-131 with 31-cubic yard capacity.

 LOADMASTER TAG AXLE AND LM-100 MEGA SERIES